How to Support Someone Who’s Struggling

 In between holiday cocktail parties and gift exchanges, it can be hard to know what to say to someone going through a hard time.
-Whether that be a death in their family or a recent diagnosis for the person himself, it can be tricky to know how to approach a sensitive topic, or even if you should approach it at all.
-To someone experiencing dark times during the holidays, the key is to be supportive ¬– by sharing similar events in your life, or just sharing the silence.
+Whether it’s a death in the family or a recent difficult medical diagnosis, knowing how, or if, to approach a sensitive topic can be a struggle.
+To someone experiencing dark times during the holidays, the key is to be supportive — by sharing similar events in your life, or just sharing the silence.

 As uncomfortable as talking with someone in mourning can be, the most important thing is that you try.
 It’s not how you connect with them, it’s that you do.
-Someone in mourning doesn’t need constant calls, texts, or emails – they just want to know you’re thinking about them.
-Here are a few helpful tips on what (and what not) to say to someone who has recently experienced loss:
+Someone in mourning doesn’t need constant calls, texts or emails; they just want to know you’re thinking about them.
+Here are a few helpful tips on what (and what not) to say to someone who is grieving:

-Let them cry.
+Let them emote.
 Let them feel what they need to feel and make sure they know their feelings are real and valid.
 Everyone processes grief differently.
-Allow them to experience their emotions in whatever way they need to.
+Allow them to experience their emotions in whatever way they need to without judgment.

 Say “sorry” now, send flowers later.
 Long after the flowers from the funeral have wilted, people will start forgetting the event that shook your friend to their core.
 Send flowers a few months after the death to let them know you’re still thinking about them.

 Cancer is, by nature, isolating.
 Those who are diagnosed with cancer may harbor emotions they feel no one could understand.
 Instead of feeding their loneliness by backing away due to your own fear of saying something wrong, just be there.
 Tell them you love them, you support them, and are not going anywhere.
-That being said:
+Also:

 Avoid clichés.
-Don’t refer to them as “heroes” who are fighting a “battle.”
+Don’t refer to your friend with cancer as a “hero” fighting a “battle.”
 If they aren’t getting better, does that mean they’re not “fighting” hard enough?
 Don’t minimize their experience by saying they can “beat this” or implying that they’re in control.
 Acknowledge their diagnosis and be there to offer any support they need.

 When in doubt, just listen.
 You don’t have to pretend to have all the answers.
 Sometimes all it takes is a sympathetic ear.
 Just by sitting beside them and letting them talk without interruption, you may be giving them the support they might not be getting anywhere else.

-No one wants to make a friend with depression feel worse, but sometimes people don’t lift up, but place blame on a person already with low self-esteem.
-See below to learn how to talk with someone suffering from depression in a helpful and supportive manner.
+No one wants to make a friend with depression feel worse, but sometimes well-intended support backfires.
+Here’s how to be helpful and supportive:

 Tell them you’re not going anywhere.
-Often times people with depression feel as if they’re a burden to their friends and family.
-They’re aware of their outward presentation and fear that their depressed appearance and behavior will turn loved ones away from them.
+Often people with depression feel as if they’re a burden to their friends and family.
+They’re aware of their outward presentation and fear that their behavior will turn loved ones away from them.
 Tell them you care about them regardless of their mood.
 Reassure them that you are available to listen and help.

 Give specific, genuine compliments.
 Low self-esteem becomes a self-fulfilling prophecy to those with depression.
 They tend to have distorted thoughts about themselves, overemphasizing the negative things and minimizing the positive things.
 Hearing a sincere compliment from a trusted loved one can improve their self-esteem.
 Help them question their false (and negative) sense of self, and encourage them to remember their positive qualities.

 Empathize.
 Being overly sensitive or irritable can be a symptom of depression.
 This sometimes can make it hard to understand the root cause of a person’s anguish.
-Avoid judging and criticizing -- try to understand what your friend is going through, and verbalize your efforts to understand.
+Avoid judging and criticizing, and try to understand what your loved one is going through.
+Tell them you are trying to understand.
 If your friend sees you empathize, and that they aren’t alone in facing a problem, they see more possibility in addressing or moving past it.

 Be present.
 It is important to encourage friends with depression to engage in activities that promote their health and will help with their recovery.
-“Often someone going through depression needs a nudge to resume their usual activities.
+“Often someone with depression needs a nudge to resume their usual activities.
 Encourage them to do things like go to a movie or attend a social event.
-Offer to go with them if they express some reluctance,” says Michael Ziffra, MD, a psychiatrist at Northwestern Medical Group
+Offer to go with them if they express some reluctance,” says Dr. Ziffra.